jscott7/SuperMarketPlanner/README.md

-This is a simple WPF application that is used to plan trips to the supermarket
+Started on 6th October 2015.

-6th October 2015
+This is a simple WPF application that is used to plan trips to the supermarket, and it's also my first GitHub project!

-This also my first GitHub project!
+Some more information can be found on my Blog: http://jscosblog.blogspot.co.uk/2015/10/github-and-supermarketplanner.html